emirsvbo/emirsvbo/README.md

 ### hey there.

-currently im improving my web development, feel free to visit my work at krotesq.com
+currently focused on web design.